-7.13(2)(x) of the WHW FR: right of consent OC: right to be consulted
+7.13(2)(x) of the WHW

-- 1. The student can only start with writing the pre-master Bachelor Thesis (FW-PRE100) after having passed the Philosophical Studio (FW-PRE001). - 2.
+- 1. The student can only start with writing the pre-master Bachelor Thesis (FW-PRE100) after having obtained 22.5 EC of the pre-master curriculum. - 2.
 Attendance for tutorials is mandatory for pre-master students. - 3.
 All examinations will be offered at least twice per academic year. - 4.
-The student is allowed to resit 15 EC per academic year. - 5.
-The examination for a single course may consist of several sub-examinations or assignments. - 6.
-A resit should be taken in the same academic year as the first examination. - 7.
+If the student wants to sit the examination in a language other than English, they must submit a request to the Examination Board.
+This also applies to the Pre-master Bachelor Thesis (FW-PRE100). - 5.
+The student is allowed to resit 15 EC per academic year. - 6.
+The examination for a single course may consist of partial assessments. - 7.
+A resit should be taken in the same academic year as the first examination. - 8.
 The Examination Board may, in exceptional cases, permit deviation from the provisions of the paragraphs 1, 2 and 4 of this Article to the benefit of the candidate.